 This application is only for nondepartmental undergraduate scholarships, awards and prizes and will be evaluated by scholarship committees.
 For scholarships, awards and prizes administered by academic departments, consult with the specific department about its selection process.

 Scholarship and award amounts vary.
 They range from partial to full tuition for the academic year.
 Scholarships and awards are subject to financial availability.
 The college reserves the right to reduce or rescind the scholarship or award if financial circumstances dictate.

 Scholarships may not be deferred.
 The recipients must use the scholarship and/or award in the year it is given.

 Who Is Eligible?

-Students entering or currently in a degree program may apply for scholarships and awards.
-All recipients must be in good academic standing with a minimum grade point average of 2.00 for continuing undergraduate students, 3.40 for new transfer undergraduate students, 3.30 for entering graduate students and 3.50 for continuing graduate students.
+Undergraduate students entering or currently in a degree program may apply for scholarships and awards.
+All recipients must be in good academic standing with a minimum grade point average of 2.00 for continuing undergraduate students.

 How Do I Apply?

 To be considered for a general undergraduate scholarship (a scholarship that is not administered by an academic department), you must take the following steps: